 - Contact consumers who have purchased the defective product.

 - Submit the findings of safety tests to Health Canada.

 - And possibly more

 Failing to take necessary safety measures when a product manufacturer knows or should know about a dangerous defect could be considered negligence.
 This negligence could have serious, harmful repercussions for people who have purchased these defective products.

 If the negligence of a product manufacturer caused you to sustain injuries, our defective products lawyers serving Restigouche County may be able to help you find accountability and restitution.
 By filing a civil claim against the at-fault manufacturer whose negligence caused you to sustain injuries, our Restigouche County defective products lawyers may be able to help you recover financial compensation for damages you have incurred.

 Proving negligence in product liability claims can be difficult.
 Without the assistance of our defective products lawyers sering Restigouche County, it may be difficult to recover the financial compensation you are owed.
-To learn more about how our Restigouche County defective lawyers may be able to help with your claim, book a free initial consultation with Preszler Injury Lawyers.
+To learn more about how our Restigouche County defective products lawyers may be able to help with your claim, book a free initial consultation with Preszler Injury Lawyers.

 Free Consultation for Restigouche County Residents – We Don’t Get Paid Unless We Win